 - Institutional accountability is more important than ever.
 There is no question that the value of education has been scrutinized due to mounting student debt and the switch to online education on many campuses.
 Hastings+Chivetta’s Planner and Programmer Nancy Sopuch asserts that “there is a growing interest in accountability regulation which may require institutions to phase out programs of low value with poor prospects for jobs and income.”
 Currently, the College Scorecard is one government-sponsored website that students and families can use to review an institutions’ programs, performance, cost, and income potential following graduation.
 Resources such as this help foster transparency and are proactive about keeping colleges and universities accountable to their students and their best interests.
 Additionally, there has been some legislation introduced like the College Transparency Act which requires the National Center for Education Statistics (NCES) to set up a tracking system to correlate student performance, debt, and career/income after college.
 Future accountability legislation may force colleges and universities to consider how to repurpose space formerly used for low-value programs in their campus master plans.

 Our experts look forward to adding to and enhancing these insights as our perspectives grow and evolve as we know more about the lasting effects of the pandemic on higher education.
-The second part to these insights into master planning, “The Landscape of Post-Pandemic Master Planning, Part II” will be released at the end of September.
+The second part to these insights into master planning, “The Landscape of Post-Pandemic Master Planning, Part II” will be released mid-October.